What is Folliculitis?

 - Burning and itching

-What are the Ayurvedic Treatments for Scalp Folliculitis?
+What are the Ayurvedic Scalp Folliculitis Treatment?

 Ayurveda attempts to correct the imbalance of the affected dosha and establish normal body functions.
 According to Ayurveda poor hygiene, oppressive hot and humid weather conditions and lack of nutrition could increase the possibility of hair follicle infection.
-The first thing that Ayurveda recommends to solve hair folliculitis issues is the incorporation of a proper diet.
+The first thing that Ayurveda recommends to solve hair and scalp folliculitis issues is the incorporation of a proper diet.

 - It is very important to keep the body well hydrated.
 Drink at least 8-10 glasses of water every day.
 This is very useful in helping maintain the appropriate moisture levels in the scalp.